gkerr/IntroCommandLineNGS/exercises/STEP3_viewManipulateAlignmentData_samtools.rst

  ::

-  > samtools view –H rawData/smo.bam
+  > samtools view -H rawData/smo.bam

 Now try:

  ::

-  > samtools view –H rawData/smo.bam > ~/smo.header.sam
+  > samtools view -H rawData/smo.bam > ~/smo.header.sam

-- What does the “> smo.header.sam” of the above statement do?
+- What does the “> ~/smo.header.sam” of the above statement do?
 - What information is stored in the header of the sam file?
 - From the header of the file, can you tell which alignment program was used to generate the bam file
-- Use the samtools view (and read the help) to view a specific region e.g. all reads mapping to chromosome X

 **Count the number of alignments in a bam file**

  ::

-  > samtools view –c rawData/smo.bam
+  > samtools view -c rawData/smo.bam

 - Can you use samtools to count the number of alignments above a quality score of 20 in your file?